-(p) Impact regarding external information management
+(p)→Impact regarding external information management

-To address the recent increase in the sophistication of cyberattacks and the increasing subtlety of business fraud, the Company has established information security management systems (ISMS) and is implementing initiatives encompassing the entire Company and its supply chain, including the use of information management enhancement measures, security systems for the early discovery and defeat of cyberattacks, the enhancement of employees' knowledge and awareness through in-house training, the development of incident response plans and measures to maintain and improve the usefulness of the foregoing.

-However, there are risks in which the Group's information systems and its operations that depend on these systems may be suspended due to the leakage, alteration or destruction of information created by the Company through its business activities and information entrusted to the Company by the customers and suppliers of the Company, other groups and individuals (including employees).
+To address the recent increase in the sophistication of cyberattacks and the increasing subtlety of business fraud, the Group has established information security management systems (ISMS) and is implementing initiatives encompassing the entire Company and its supply chain, including the use of information management enhancement measures, security systems for the early discovery and defeat of cyberattacks, the enhancement of employees' knowledge and awareness through in-house training, the development of incident response plans and measures to maintain and improve the usefulness of the foregoing.
+However, there are risks in which the Group's information systems and its operations that depend on these systems may be suspended due to incidents such as the leakage, alteration or destruction of information created by the Group through its business activities and information entrusted to the Group by customers and suppliers, other groups and individuals (including employees), which may be a result of unauthorized access by a third party, or employees (including officers, regular employees and related people from outsourcing contractors) leaking information intentionally or by gross negligence.
 In addition, while the promotion of the use of cloud systems has facilitated the digital transformation of business activities and increased convenience, it has led to increased risks that the Group cannot directly manage.
 Moreover, changes in employees' working styles and the business environment may alter threats to the Company's information management, making its previous initiatives outdated and bringing new risks.
 If these risks are realized, the business performance and financial standing of the Company may be affected in the short term, due to the suspension of production and shipments caused by interruptions of important operations or damages caused by the leakage of the sensitive information of customers or related parties.
 The company may be affected over the medium-to long-term in ways such as the decline of its competitiveness due to the leakage of corporate strategies and new technologies and the loss of sales opportunities due to damage to the Group's corporate image.

-(q) Impact of deferred tax assets
+(q)→Impact of deferred tax assets

 At the end of the consolidated fiscal year under review, approximately 0.1 billion yen was posted under deferred tax assets.
 The Group determines the recoverability of deferred tax assets by estimating taxable income based on earning power in the future.
 Estimates of future taxable income are based on business plans and intra-group transaction prices.
 Business plans are formulated mainly on assumptions regarding the sales volume and sales prices in relation to major customers in each business segment, projected operating profit margin, estimated fixed costs depending on the scale of sales and projected exchange rates.
 The Group reviews business plans in response to changes in the management environment, works to maintain management performance and considers necessary tax strategies.
 However, any changes in key assumptions in business plans in the future may trigger the reversal of deferred tax assets.